I’m allergic to my own hormones

 She takes my blood pressure and then flees the room.

 Five years ago, I didn’t believe anyone could be allergic to their own hormones.
-How can you be allergic to yourself?
+How can you react to yourself?
 Doesn’t an allergic reaction entail hives and sneezing?
 I did, however, understand that hormone fluctuations could ruin a woman’s life.
-With the help of the internet, I realized I was experiencing premenstrual dysphoric disorder (PMDD).

-When I met my mast cell specialist several years later, he asked me to list my medical history.
+When I met my mast cell specialist several years later, he asked me to list my medications.
 I told him that I was on continuous hormones for PMDD.

 He nodded again, completely unfazed.
 Had he heard me correctly?

-Soon after, I learned that hormones can trigger mast cell reactions and many women with mast cell activation syndrome (MCAS) use medication to suppress hormone fluctuations.
-I learned doom is a hallmark sign of a severe allergic reaction.
-These days, when I’m anxious, I increase my antihistamines and it often helps.
-It makes sense my brain can’t work properly, like any other organ in my body, when it’s drowning in mast cell chemicals like histamine and prostaglandins.
+In my appointment, I learned PMDD can be a symptom of mast cell activation syndrome (MCAS).
+Normal hormone fluctuations can directly trigger mast cell reactions and many women with MCAS use medication to suppress hormone fluctuations.
+I also learned doom is a hallmark sign of a severe mast cell reaction.
+These days, when I’m anxious, I increase my antihistamines and/or reduce my exposure to mast cell triggers.

-As always, this is not medical advice and I am not a doctor.
-Talk to your doctor about any concerns or questions you may have.
+As always, this is not medical advice.
+Please talk to your doctor about any concerns or questions you may have.
 Working with a MCAS specialist may be especially helpful.

 Resources